 04may(may 4)7:00 pm(may 4)7:00 pmFeatured'Later Life' is Now / Projection: How It Divides & Hurts Us & How It Is a Beginning of Relationship and of Consciousness (LECTURE)with Ann UlanovAllen Avenue Unitarian Universalist Church, 524 Allen Avenue, Portland

-Lecture Friday, May 4; 7 - 9 PM Members $20, Non-members $25 [To view information about the workshop, CLICK HERE] In Friday evening's lecture, with time for questions at its end, the pivotal
+Lecture Friday, May 4; 7 - 9 PM Members $20, Non-members $25 TICKETS AVAILABLE AT THE DOOR [To view information about the workshop, CLICK HERE] In Friday evening's lecture, with time for questions at

 Friday, May 4; 7 – 9 PM